nickw409/TimeSculptor/deliverables/Deliverable_2.md

 For those who struggle with ADHD or Executive Function who could greatly benefit from a scheduling app designed specifically with their needs in mind TimeSculptor is a scheduling application that will greatly assist in organizing one's life who struggles to do it themself.
 Unlike Google Calendar, handwritten notes, etc. our product is accessible via the Web, etc.

 **Value Proposition**
-TimeSculptor is a scheduling app; targeted for people who struggle ADHD; provides a much easier and accessible interface for those people and **iv) why your product is unique.**
+TimeSculptor is a scheduling app; targeted for people who struggle ADHD; provides a much easier and accessible interface for those people and features ADHD friendly User Interface.

 ## 2. Stakeholders